Once you’ve tested your integration in our sandbox environment, you can request deployment to the Login.gov production environment.

 - OpenID Connect: https://secure.login.gov/api/openid_connect/certs

-All changes to integrations between login.gov and your application must be reviewed and deployed.
-We ask for at least 1 week notice for new integrations and changes to existing integrations.
+All changes to integrations between Login.gov and your application must be reviewed and deployed.
+We ask for at least 2 weeks notice for new integrations and changes to existing integrations.
+Push Notification URLs may require 3 weeks notice in order to allow the domain for outbound communication.
 Regular deployments occur every Thursday by the close of the business day.
 If the regular deployment occurs on a holiday, then it will be completed the following Monday.

-You must have a signed IAA (Inter Agency Agreement) in order to deploy to production.
-You will need to provide the IAA Number this application will be billed under.
+You must have a signed IAA (Inter-Agency Agreement) with Login.gov with your integration explicitly listed in it in order to deploy to production.
+You will need to provide the IAA number this application will be billed under.
 The IAA number format will include

 LGABCFY210001-0001-0000), where GTC stands for General Terms & Conditions.
 You may also hear these referred to as forms 7600A and 7600B.

 Please reach out to your agency IAA contact if you have any questions.
-If your agency does not already have an IAA, then ask your agency contact to reach out to firstname.lastname@example.org to begin the IAA process, which can take up to 6 weeks to complete.
+If your agency does not already have an IAA, then ask your agency contact to submit our partner interest form to begin the IAA process, which can take up to 6 weeks to complete.

 Many partners choose to create a separate staging app in our sandbox environment for testing their staging environment, because changes take effect immediately without waiting for review and deployment.

-If you are testing an IAL2 integration, then we also offer an ATO-ed staging environment for limited testing.
+If you are testing an integration with identity proofed accounts, then we also offer an ATO-ed staging environment for limited testing.
 You must have a signed IAA in order to deploy to Staging.
 Our staging environment is approved for PII, which can be useful in certain test cases.
 However, any configuration changes in the staging environment must be reviewed and deployed.

 If you wish to deploy an application to our staging environment, then create a “staging” configuration app like the “production” configuration app described in the next section.